Model the future. Explore the trade-offs and what-if’s.

 Struggling with some tough questions?

-The Pralana Retirement Calculator can help!
+The Pralana Retirement Calculator can help, and the 2023 models are now available!

 Can I afford to switch to a lower-paying but more rewarding career?
 When can I retire?
 How much can I withdraw each year and still be confident that I won’t outlive my money?
 Do I need some supplemental income in retirement?
 I’m not a financial expert; can I really do this myself?
 Is it worth my time to model the future in detail, particularly with so much uncertainty involved?
 After all, as someone famously said “It’s tough to make predictions, particularly about the future”.